 Predicted lineup for Belgium (4-5-1)

-Thibaut Courtois – Thomas Meunier, Arthur Theate, Zeno Debast, Maxime De Kuyper – Malik Fofana, Youri Tielemans, Kevin De Bruyne, Hans Vanaken, Jeremy Doku – Lois Openda.
+Thibaut Courtois – Thomas Meunier, Arthur Theate, Zeno Debast, Maxime De Cuyper – Malik Fofana, Youri Tielemans, Kevin De Bruyne, Hans Vanaken, Jeremy Doku – Lois Openda.

-Forward Romelu Lukaku has not been called up due to injury.
+Forward Romelu Lukaku is not called up due to injury.

 Kazakhstan

-Ali Aliyev's team failed to earn points in their home clash against Wales in the last round (0-1).
-This defeat marked Kazakhstan's sixth loss in their last seven World Cup qualifying matches, with five of those losses being without scoring.
-Additionally, the team has managed only one clean sheet in their last 16 European qualifiers.
-Kazakhstan has accumulated three points and is in fourth place in the group standings.
+Ali Aliyev's team failed to earn points at home against Wales in the previous round (0-1).
+This defeat marked Kazakhstan's sixth loss in their last seven World Cup qualifiers, with five of those defeats being scoreless.
+Moreover, the team has managed only one clean sheet in their last 16 European qualifiers.
+Kazakhstan has three points and sits in fourth place in the group standings.

 - The team has not won in regular time in 15 of their last 16 away World Cup qualifying matches (3 draws, 12 losses).

-- Kazakhstan has conceded at least two goals in 9 of their last 12 away European qualifiers.
+- Kazakhstan has conceded at least two goals in 90 minutes in 9 of their last 12 away European qualifiers.

-- Kazakhstan has scored in regular time in 5 of their last 7 away World Cup qualifying matches.
+- Kazakhstan has scored in regular time in 5 of their last 7 away World Cup qualifiers.

 Predicted lineup for Kazakhstan (5-4-1)

-Temirlan Anarbekov – Bagdat Kairov, Nuraly Alip, Alibek Kasym, Sergey Maliy, Yan Vorogovsky – Dastan Satpayev, Damir Kasabulat, Ramazan Orazov, Galymzhan Kenzhebek – Maxim Samorodov.
+Temirlan Anarbekov – Bagdat Kairov, Nuraly Alip, Alibek Kasym, Sergey Maly, Yan Vorogovsky – Dastan Satpaev, Damir Kasabulat, Ramazan Orazov, Galymzhan Kenzhebek – Maxim Samorodov.

-First-choice goalkeeper Alexander Zarutsky is not called up due to injury.
-Midfielder Bakhtiyor Zainutdinov is also out due to injury.
+The main goalkeeper Alexander Zarutskiy is not called up due to injury.
+Midfielder Bakhtiyar Zaynutdinov is also out due to injury, and defender Sergey Maly is suspended.

 Referee